 |7.||Parx Casino||TBA||TBA||Date Unknown|

 As we mentioned, there are four states with legal online poker in the US right now (New Jersey, Nevada, Pennsylvania and Delaware).
-Launches are imminent in two more states — Michigan and West Virginia — in the next few months.
+Launch is imminent in one more state: West Virginia.
+Online poker in Michigan arrived in January 2021.

 Of the four states with legal online poker, three have sites that offer no deposit bonuses to new players.
 Here is a handy list of those sites, along with details about the bonuses and the locations where you can play.